Home » All Recipes » Main Dishes » Copycat Ruth’s Chris Stuffed Chicken Recipe

 Ingredients

-• Chicken breasts – boneless, but with skin on, chicken breasts are best for this recipe; pat them dry with a paper towel so the seasoning adheres more effectively; try to find chicken breasts that are both similar in size, so they cook evenly
+• Chicken breasts: Boneless, skin on chicken breasts are best for this recipe.
+Pat them dry with a paper towel so the seasoning adheres more effectively.
+Try to find chicken breasts that are both similar in size, so they cook evenly.

-• Cream cheese – use full-fat cream cheese for best flavor; pull it out of the refrigerator 30 minutes before using it, so it softens and comes to room temperature.
+• Cream cheese: Use full-fat cream cheese for best flavor.
+Pull it out of the refrigerator 30 minutes before using so it softens and comes to room temperature.

 • Paprika